zahuang923/pastworks/README.md

 # pastworks
-An assortment of past projects from school, etc.
+Assortment of past projects from school, etc.